On the Water (magazine)

-On The Water is a monthly American fishing and boating magazine, covering both freshwater and saltwater topics.
+On The Water is an American fishing and boating magazine, covering both freshwater and saltwater topics in the Northeast and Mid-Atlantic United States.
 The majority of its articles are submitted by freelance authors, usually local fishermen and charter-boat captains.
-On the Water publishes three versions of the magazine, a New England edition a New York edition and a New Jersey edition.
+On the Water publishes two versions of the magazine, a Mid-Atlantic edition and a New England edition.
+The magazine includes annual special editions such as the Striper Edition, which focuses on Striped bass, the Angler's Almanac, which forecasts next year's fishing season, and the newly-created BASS edition, with a focus on Northeast Bass fishing.

 History

-First published in May 1996, On The Water began as a local black and white magazine covering fishing and boating on Cape Cod, Massachusetts.
+First published in May 1996, On The Water began as a local black-and-white magazine covering fishing and boating on Cape Cod, Massachusetts.
 With a growing audience, the magazine expanded regionally to offer coverage for all of New England in 1998; taking on the subtitle "The Angler's Guide to New England" to reflect the change.
-The split to three editions occurred with the Nov/Dec 2017 issue.
+The split to three editions occurred with the Nov/Dec 2017 issue, with New England, New York and New Jersey editions.
+In 2021 the New York & New Jersey editions were combined into a single NY/NJ edition.
+In 2023, the combined NY/NJ edition was renamed the Mid-Atlantic edition, which expanded coverage to the Chesapeake Bay region.

 Color printing

 During the magazine's first seven years of publication only the cover was printed in full color, with the articles in black and white.